 Power Outlet Templates

-A template for an interface that will be created on all instantiations of the parent device type.
+A template for a network interface that will be created on all instantiations of the parent device type.
+Each interface may be assigned a physical or virtual type, and may be designated as "management-only."

 Front Port Templates